Flat Fee MLS Listing Texas

 Avoid the Traditional Real Estate Commission

 Instead of paying a traditional Realtor for example list your house on MLS, let list it on MLS for a low flat fee.
 You get the same MLS listing, but without the typically higher commissions.
+We are a discount REALTOR ® offering al la carte service, pay for what you want.

 Why you need the M.L.S.